PGM-Lab/InferPy/docs/notes/guidemodels.rst

 Poisson
 ~~~~~~~~~~~~~~~

-The Poisson distribution is a discrete probability distribution for modelling the number of times an event occurs
+The Poisson distribution is a discrete probability distribution for modeling the number of times an event occurs
 in an interval of time or space.
 Its probability mass function is